Our Investment, Their Future

 WELCOMING LEGACY SPACE

-Alumni and their families would be able to share memories with each other and other residents in a new Welcome Center with extraordinary displays highlighting our 100–year history.
-There will be space to share memories, renew friendships and to interact creatively with Bonnie Brae’s history and legacy, as well as meet current staff.
+Alumni and their families are able to share memories with each other and other residents in our new Welcome Center with extraordinary displays highlighting our 100+–year history.
+There is space to share memories, renew friendships and to interact creatively with Bonnie Brae’s history and legacy, as well as meet current staff.